zahiruliman/llm-prompt-training/trainer_notes.md

 - **Time:** 5 mins
 - **Activity Instructions:**
   1. Present the Ministry of Health E-Prescription System scenario - emphasize the complexity and real-world stakes.
-  2. Walk through each document type (SKB, SKS, SRB) and the three expert options provided.
+  2. Walk through each document type (BRS, SKS, SRB) and the three expert options provided.
   3. Have participants call out their choices and justify their reasoning.
   4. **Discussion Focus:** Connect expert selection to document quality and compliance readiness.
   5. **Key Outcome:** Participants understand that expert persona selection directly impacts project success.